MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

         cat <path_to_downloaded_sample_log>.log | nc -w 0 localhost <datasource_port>
         ```

-        If the collector is correctly configured, the log data will be present in the messages file and shortly after that it will be uploaded to the Cloud App Security portal.
+        If the collector is correctly configured, the log data will be present in the messages file and shortly after that it will be uploaded to the Defender for Cloud Apps portal.

-    - By inspecting relevant files within the Cloud App Security Docker container:
+    - By inspecting relevant files within the Defender for Cloud Apps Docker container:
         1. Log in to the container by using this command:

         ```bash